MCLV-pandorabox/BonesRedoDeathTracker/README.md

 # BonesRedoDeathTracker
-Minetest Bones Redo optional death tracking mod
+An AWK script for analyzing player deaths from Minetest's Bones Redo by processing debug.txt logs.